Author: admin

 Fleurs is a flower delivery and subscription business.
 Based in the EU, our mission is not only to deliver stunning flower arrangements across but also foster knowledge and enthusiasm on the beautiful gift of nature: flowers.

-In his project, Jari Silomäki has photographed moments that visualize symmetry of human feelings either in a direct or symbolic manner.
-This includes portraits of childhood friends, who are now over 70 years old, as well as scenes with young people, whose shared fragile experiences form their identities.
+In this project, Jari Silomäki captures moments that visualise the symmetry of human feelings, either directly or symbolically.
+These include portraits of childhood friends, now over seventy years old, as well as scenes with young people whose shared, fragile experiences contribute to the formation of their identities.

-In the portraits of childhood friends, people are looking at each other’s eyes through decades of friendship.
-And, as a photographer, Silomäki is looking at them.
-The direct look of a life-long friend is a deep and multifaceted experience.
-The friend’s gaze can be seen as a tool with which we understand and communicate experiences and feelings.
-It can also remind us of the passing of time, change, respect, and love.
+In the portraits of childhood friends, people look into each other’s eyes across decades of shared life.
+As a photographer, Silomäki looks at them in turn.
+The gaze of a lifelong friend is deep and multifaceted: it becomes a means through which experiences and emotions are understood and communicated, while also evoking the passage of time, change, respect, and love.

-In the scenes with young people, cityscapes glow with warm light.
-Here the feeling of togetherness and belonging is palpable.
-Shared experiences are an essential part of our understanding of the world.
-They emerge when people are capable of deep empathy towards each other.
-The warm cityscapes attempt to witness that very moment.
-They share with the portraits similar emotional terrain.
-For instance, the image Silent Teenagers is juxtaposed to an image, in which ripe, soft plums rest on cold, hard tarmac.
-They tell us a story of time, fragility and are full of memories.
+In the scenes with young people, cityscapes are bathed in warm light.
+Here, feelings of togetherness and belonging are palpable.
+Shared experiences are essential to our understanding of the world; they emerge when individuals are capable of deep empathy towards one another.
+These warm urban scenes attempt to bear witness to such moments and share a similar emotional terrain with the portraits of older friends.
+For example, the image Silent Teenagers is juxtaposed with an image in which ripe, soft plums rest on cold, hard tarmac.
+Together, they evoke a narrative of time and fragility, laden with memory.

 2023